Holiday ornaments on a tree in the Christmas Around the World exhibit.

 “Mir Bozji, Hristos se Rodi”

 Serbian Orthodox holiday traditions follow the Julian Calendar beginning with St. Nicholas Day (December 19), when children receive gifts in their shoes.
 Religious icons are displayed.
 On Christmas (January 7), straw is spread throughout the house representing the humble stable of Christ's birth.
-A Badnjak (Oak branch) replaces the traditional Evergreen.
+A Badnjak (Oak branch) replaces the traditional evergreen.
 Sprinkled wheat grains and hot plum brandy welcome guests.
-Nuts are tossed in the four corners of the room symbolizing the cross.
-Sprouted wheat grass reveals the coming year's bounty.
-A candle, decorated sweet bread (Božičnjak), and Česnica, in which a lucky coin is baked, adorn the holiday table.
+Walnuts are tossed in the four corners of the room, symbolizing the cross.
+Sprouted wheat grass revealing the coming year's bounty, a festal candle, a decorated sweet bread (Božičnjak), and Česnica, in which a lucky coin is baked, adorn the holiday table.

 Serbian cultures and traditions prepared with pride by Gordana Trbuhovich.